edpratomo/canichess/README.md

 ## Players Management

-- Players rating are computed at the end of **rated** tournaments
+- Players' ratings are computed at the end of **rated** tournaments
-- Supports tournament or simul players bulk upload, as well as individual input
+- Support for tournament or simul players bulk upload, as well as individual input
-- Support player labels in a tournament, e.g. junior, senior, or canisian.
+- Support for player labels in a tournament, e.g. junior, senior, or canisian, or any custom prize category

+## Current Limitations

+- No support for team based tournaments
+- A player can only join a single group in a tournament